A group of people look at the camera and smile. They're standing in the LCC building, behind a round table.

 What's Happening?

-on Sundays when Winona State University & Saint Mary's University is in session.
-We are meeting at the LCC, 451 Huff Street.
+Worship at 6:00pm (CT) on Sundays when Winona State University & Saint Mary's University is in session.
+While we are rebuilding after a fire, we'll meet at Central Lutheran Church, 259 W Wabasha St.

 A free community meal served at Central Lutheran- right by WSU's campus